Living with Anxiety and Receiving the Help you Need

 - Thoughts of suicide

-The haunting symptoms of anxiety can oftentimes lead to depression.
-When a person is overwhelmed, isolated, fearful, or in a state of panic, it is impossible to lead a desirable life.
+The symptoms of anxiety can oftentimes lead to depression.
+When a person is overwhelmed, isolated, fearful, or in a state of panic, it is hard to live how you want.
 This lack of normalcy feels like a failure and can move a person toward a state of depression.

 What Causes Anxiety?

 The exact causes of anxiety are not entirely understood.
-That is because there are varying contributors and sometimes even a combination of them.
+That’s because there are varying contributors and sometimes even a combination of them.
 Like other mental illnesses, anxiety is not a result of flawed character or personal weakness.

 Family History